makersacademy/airport_challenge/README.md

 * take_off(plane) - instructs a plane to take off from the Airport Will fail is the weather is stormy.
 Removes planes from the planes property

-* planes - calls the planes

 * full? - a private method for counting the number of planes in the airport

+* stormy_weather - private method for when the weather is stormy

+* plane_in_airport - private method for identifying if a given plane is in the given airport

+* check_for_landing - Fails for when a plane cannot land

+* check_for_take_off - Fails for when a plane cannot take off

 ## Planes

+* initialize - Activates the grounded property of the Plane class

-* landed? - Checks if a plane has successfully landed, measures true
+* landed - Checks if a plane has successfully landed, measures true

+* taken_off - Checks if a plane has taken off and is not in the airport

 ## Weather

-* initialize - activates the property of the class
-  @stormy = Holds the randomly selected forecast

-* forecast - Provides a random weather forecast of stormy or not stormy
+* stormy - A method which randomly selects a number to show if the weather is stormy or not